ferrandi/PandA-bambu/documentation/bambu101/new_device_support/README.md

 ## **Step 1 - Create a seed XML file**

 Create an XML file in [etc/devices/Xilinx_devices/](https://github.com/ferrandi/PandA-bambu/tree/main/etc/devices/Xilinx_devices) with the code of the target board in Bambu style, the -VVD suffix to indicate that logic synthesis is to be performed through Vivado, and the -seed suffix.
-In our case the file name will be [xcku060-3ffva1156-VVD-seed.xml](xcku060-3ffva1156-VVD-seed.xml).
+In this case the file name will be [xcku060-3ffva1156-VVD-seed.xml](xcku060-3ffva1156-VVD-seed.xml).

 The seed XML file must contain the following fields, which identify the specific FPGA:
 * Vendor: Xilinx